Back to Top

 Pumped Storage - The Hydraulic Battery

 Pumped storage hydroelectricity is another, relatively simple method of storing and producing large amounts of electricity to supply high peak demands.
 At times of low electrical demand, excess electrical capacity is used to pump water into an elevated reservoir.
 When there is higher demand, water is released back into the lower reservoir through a turbine, generating electricity .
-The round trip efficiency loss is around 15% to 25% so that only 75% to 85% of the electrical energy used to pump the water into the elevated reservoir can be regained in this process.
+The round trip efficiency loss is around 20% to 30% so that only about 70% to 80% of the electrical energy used to pump the water into the elevated reservoir can be regained in this process.
 Some facilities use abandoned mines as the lower reservoir, but many use the natural height difference between two natural bodies of water or artificial reservoirs.
 Many pumped storage plants have been installed throughout the world.
 Dinorwig in Wales is an example with a capacity of 9 GW generating 1800 MW of power.

 Superconducting Magnetic Energy Storage (SMES) - The Magnetic Battery